SirGoodenough/ThermoPI-Cottage/README.md

 The load-service.sh script will stop and scratch reload the service from the local repository (Once you get all the permissions happy).

+The user in the ThermoPICottage.service should match the user that owns the files in the cloned directory and for security reasons should not be root or pi.

 The cottRestart.sh is the script to quickly restart the process if needed during troubleshooting.
 I found it helpful.

 ## Requirements